 The use of geothermal power is cost and energy efficient, quiet and comfortable.
 The installation of ground source heat pumps does not require any noisy, outdoor equipment and provides you with very consistent heating and cooling temperatures.
 Furthermore, the use of geothermal power do not require chimneys, venting, and do not produce any harmful gas emissions, like the use of fossil fuels do.
 The use of this type of energy provides you with pure and environmentally friendly energy.

 Some utilities provide grants and incentives to their customers that install ground source heat pumps.
 Ask your supplier whether you are eligible for receiving these kinds of refunds.

 Is Geothermal Energy Reliable?

 Solutions based on geothermal power are very reliable.
 Not only do the ground source heat pumps provide consistent heating and cooling, they are also very durable.
 The components for heat pumps are made with the best materials to maximise the efficiency and most components have a lifetime warranty.

 We are here to help you find the best solution for your home.
 Finding the right supplier might take some time for research.
-To make the process easier fill out the contact form at the top of the page and you will receive up to four geothermal energy quotes, free of charge and with no obligation.
+To make the process easier fill in the contact form at the top of the page and you will receive up to four geothermal energy quotes, free of charge and without obligation.